Nextdoor/corridor/README.md

 ## Overview

-See an [example project](https://github.com/Nextdoor/example-corridor.git) using Corridor
+See an example router that uses `Corridor` inside the `Example` folder

 ### Route